solana-labs/solana/book/src/passive-stake-delegation-and-rewards.md

 rewards.

-* commission - The commission taken by this VoteState for any rewards claimed by staker's RewardsState accounts.
+* commission - The commission taken by this VoteState for any rewards claimed by staker's StakeState accounts.
 This is the percentage ceiling of the reward.

 * Account::lamports - The accumulated lamports from the commission.
 These do not count as stakes.

 * `authorized_voter_id` - Only this identity is authorized to submit votes.

-### New RewardsState
+### New StakeState

-RewardsState is the current delegation preference of the **staker**.
-RewardsState contains the following state information:
+StakeState is the current delegation preference of the **staker**.
+StakeState contains the following state information:

 * Account::lamports - The staked lamports.